Zelda Fitzgerald: Critical reappraisal

-At the time of his a third and fatal heart attack in December 1940, her husband Scott Fitzgerald died believing himself to be a failure as a writer.
+At the time of his third and fatal heart attack in December 1940, her husband Scott Fitzgerald died believing himself to be a failure as a writer.
 Two years later, after the United States' entrance into World War II, an association of publishing executives created the Council on Books in Wartime which distributed 155,000 copies of The Great Gatsby to U.S. soldiers overseas, and the book proved popular among beleaguered troops.
 By 1944, a full-scale Fitzgerald revival had occurred.
 Despite the renewed interest in Scott's oeuvre, Zelda's death in March 1948 was little noted in the press.

 In 1950, acquaintance and screenwriter Budd Schulberg wrote The Disenchanted, with characters based recognizably on the Fitzgeralds who end up as forgotten former celebrities, he awash with alcohol and she befuddled by mental illness.
 It was followed in 1951 by Cornell University professor Arthur Mizener's The Far Side of Paradise, a biography of F. Scott Fitzgerald that rekindled interest in the couple among scholars.
 Mizener's biography was serialized in The Atlantic Monthly, and a story about the book appeared in Life magazine.
 Scott was depicted as a fascinating failure; Zelda's mental health was largely blamed for his lost potential.

 In 1970, however, the history of Zelda and Scott's marriage saw its most profound revision in a book by Nancy Milford, a graduate student at Columbia University.
 Zelda: A Biography, the first book-length treatment of Zelda's life, became a finalist for the National Book Award and figured for weeks on The New York Times best-seller list.
 The book recast Zelda as an artist in her own right whose talents were belittled by a controlling husband.
 Zelda posthumously became an icon of the feminist movement in the 1970s—a woman whose unappreciated potential had been suppressed by patriarchal society.

 After the success of Milford's 1970 biography, scholars began to view Zelda's work in a new light.
 Prior to Milford's biography, scholar Matthew J. Bruccoli had written in 1968 that Zelda's novel Save Me the Waltz was "worth reading partly because anything that illuminates the career of F. Scott Fitzgerald is worth reading—and because it is the only published novel of a brave and talented woman who is remembered for her defeats."
 However, in the wake of Milford's biography, a new perspective emerged, and scholar Jacqueline Tavernier-Courbin wrote in 1979: "Save Me the Waltz is a moving and fascinating novel which should be read on its own terms equally as much as Tender Is the Night.
 It needs no other justification than its comparative excellence."
 After Milford's 1970 biography, Save Me the Waltz became the focus of many literary studies that explored different aspects of her work: how the novel contrasted with Scott's depiction of their marriage in Tender Is the Night, and how the consumer culture that emerged in the 1920s placed stress on modern women.